GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 ## Statements

-Statement objects are used to run statements on your Cloud Spanner database.
+R2DBC statement objects are used to run statements on your Cloud Spanner database.
 Based on the type of statement, the Cloud Spanner R2DBC handles the treatment and execution of the statement slightly differently.